bryanjsanchez/ProtoX/index.md

 ```
 ### Installation

-1. Download ProtoX from GitHub pressing the top left button.
+1. Download ProtoX from GitHub pressing the top right button.
 2. Open the folder in your IDE and make sure that have installed Python 3.7 and antlr4-python3-runtime.
 3. Run the class main.py.
 4. Start using Proto X on the terminal.